dataPuzzler/multilevel_py/README.rst

 multilevel_py
 =============

-*Multilevel_py* is a framework that simplifies the construction of deep classification hierarchies over more than two levels.
+*Multilevel_py* is a library that simplifies the construction of classification hierarchies over more than two levels.
 The framework depends on python3 only and implements a "deep instantiation" mechanism using pythons metaprogramming facilities.
-In academic literature the topic is also discussed under the term "Multilevel (Meta-) Modelling".
+In academia the addressed topic is also discussed under the term "Multilevel (Meta-) Modelling".
 Since there is no corresponding framework in the python community until this point, multilevel_py was built to fill this gap.

 Installing